johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/IdentifyingComponentsGuide.md

 image such as:

 * A title that overlays the image in center
-* A title changes how it overlays (left, right, bottom aligments)
+* A title changes how it overlays (left, right, bottom alignments)
-* A title & caption overlays the image in center
-* A title & caption changes how it overlays (left, right, bottom aligments)
+* A title & caption are both present.
-* and probably some other variations that make it banner.
+* and probably some other variations...

-One component could be built and apply different style variations to produce a component that meets the requirements.
+One component could be built and apply different style variations to produce a component that meets this requirement.
+In the above example, you could build a page banner component that is composed of Image, Rich Text Editor Simple for the title, Rich Text Editor Full for the caption.
+Then create style variations to control the design of title, captions and placement of the title & captions.
+In addition, you could create a variation that removes the caption and it will render with only image & title.

+## Reviewing a Site

+So as you review a site assets (or existing site) generate a list of individual components that are used throughout each page.
+As you review, track the different variations that are seen (which are often same type of content and displayed visually slightly differently.)
+This is also good time to find the commonality of types of pages used within so you can record what templates have to be built.